anthony-mills/raspberrypi-carputer/README.md

 This repository is the UI component of a Raspberry Pi car computer set up.
 [Visit this blog post for more information on the project and building your own Raspberry Pi based "carputer".](https://www.development-cycle.com/2016/02/building-a-raspberry-pi-car-computer/)

 # Prerequisites
 The UI acts as a frontend for the [MPD](http://www.musicpd.org/) and [GPSD](http://www.catb.org/gpsd/).
 So to have the frontend work properly these two daemons must be installed and configured.
-Although for development and testing, a fake GPS data set can be used in place of a live GPS stream to make things easier ( see below under "No GPS" for more details).
+Although for development and testing, a fake GPS data set can be used in place of a live GPS stream to make things easier ( see below under "No GPS" for more details ).

-The system uses PHP for getting GPS and other data from external services so at minimum the PHP5-common, PHP5-cli and PHP5-curl packages must be installed on the system.
-The application also uses the [HTML5 Filesystem API](http://www.html5rocks.com/en/tutorials/file/filesystem/) for the local storage of album art.
-This HTML5 API is poorly supported so either Chromium or Chrome needs to be used with the application for the local image cache to function correctly.
+The system uses PHP as a gateway for getting GPS and other data from external services.
+So at minimum the PHP5-common, PHP5-cli and PHP5-curl packages must be installed on the system.

+The car computer also uses the [HTML5 Filesystem API](http://www.html5rocks.com/en/tutorials/file/filesystem/) for the local storage of album art.
+This HTML5 API is poorly supported so either Chromium or Chrome needs to be used with the application for otherwise thye local image cache will not function correctly.

-The UI was designed for use on a car computer built on the Raspberry Pi platform ( has been tested with the 2 & 3 Model B ) combined with the official 7 inch Raspberry Pi touch screen display (800x480).
-Although it will run happily at other resolutions with the majority of development and testing taking place in [Chromium](https://www.chromium.org/Home) on a standard desktop computer.
+The UI was designed for use on a car computer built on the Raspberry Pi platform ( has been tested with the 2 & 3 Model B ).
+Combined with the official 7 inch Raspberry Pi touch screen display (800x480).

+Although it will run happily at other resolutions with the majority of development and testing taking place using [Chromium](https://www.chromium.org/Home) on a standard desktop computer.

 # Installation

 * Install all of the required dependencies.
 * Edit the application config file at config/config.ini and enter your [Here.com API](https://developer.here.com/plans/api/consumer-mapping) details - Required for speed limit and weather information.
 In order to translate the cars location from a latititude, longitude pair to a human readble address you will also need to get an API key from [locationIQ](http://locationiq.org/).
 * Also check the GPSD daemon setting in application config file - Should work with the defaults on most setups
-* From the command line run the start.sh script to start a and instance of the internal PHP webserver on port 8000.
+* From the command line run the start.sh script to start an instance of the internal PHP webserver on port 8000.
-* Open Chrome or Chromium and visit localhost:8000 to see the application.
+* Open a browser ( Chrome or Chromium recommended ) and visit localhost:8000 to see the application.
 Keep in mind that it has been designed with the Raspberry Pi Official touch screen in mind i.e 800x468 so if your on a desktop / laptop you may want to use developer tools to switch to a 800x468 viewport.
-To get get a more realistic idea of what the UI will look like on the end device.
+To get get a more realistic idea of what the UI will look like when viewed on the end device.

 # Running with out a GPS device